Fredrik Henrik af Chapman: Education

 In 1754, Chapman continued his educational tour by going to the Netherlands and in 1755 to France, where he was given permission to stay at the royal shipyards at Brest to observe warship construction.
 There he observed the complete process of construction of the French 60-gun ship Célèbre from keel-laying to rigging under the French shipwright Geoffrey the Elder.
 He also made line drawings and plans of several French ships, including the huge Ville de Paris and the 64-gun Bienfaisant and pen and ink drawings of ship decorations.
 The experience in Brest is believed to have made a deep impression on Chapman, later contributing to his conviction that 60-gun ships were the most appropriate for Swedish service.

-The French authorities were the first to recognize Chapman's skills and attempted to convince him to stay and enter service for France, an offer he declined.
-After Chapman returned to London in 1756, the First Lord of the Admiralty tried to do the same, and came close to succeeding by using patriotic appeals to Chapman's British heritage.
-In his memoirs, Chapman wrote that he would likely have stayed had the current First Lord not lost his office soon after their meeting.
+French authorities were the first to recognize Chapman's skills and attempted to convince him to stay and enter service for France, an offer he declined.
+After Chapman returned to London in 1756, First Lord of the Admiralty Lord Temple tried to do the same, and came close to succeeding by using patriotic appeals to Chapman's English heritage.
+In his memoirs, Chapman wrote that he would likely have stayed had Temple not been replaced as First Lord of the Admiralty by Lord Winchilsea soon after their meeting.
 Instead, he was recruited by the Swedish minister in Paris, Ulrik Scheffer, later Minister of External Affairs under Gustav III.